erikthedeveloper/erikaybar.name-gatsby/content/blog/2016-04-28-React-101--Condensed/index..md

 [**React 101 by Erik Aybar**
 \_A condensed introduction to the wonderful world of React_slides.com](http://slides.com/erikaybar/react-101 'http://slides.com/erikaybar/react-101')[](http://slides.com/erikaybar/react-101)

+<iframe src="//slides.com/erikaybar/react-101/embed?style=light" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+_*I was super impressed with https://slides.com/.
+This was my first time using it and putting together that presentation was a pleasure!_

 Before I get into what React is, how to use it and all of that good stuff, I want to get a few things out of the way.
 React is not “MVC”.
 It is not a batteries included framework.
 It is not ready, out of the box, for you to take a polished web application all the way to the finish line.
 I see React.js as one critical piece of a larger tech stack that allows you to declaratively define your UI/UX.

 > React is a “Javascript Library for Building User Interfaces”